 The report makes recommendations with regard to “No Appeal” cases proposing that the 28-day time limit on bringing an appeal in the first instance needs to be extended and that ‘exceptional circumstances’ (for reviewing no appeal cases) must be read more broadly.
 It states:

 “the CCRC should adopt a broader interpretation of the ‘exceptional circumstances’ requirement.
-This should include cases where applicants can show that there were reasons why they were unable to exercise an appeal right in time, including the inability to access legal advice and representation, as well as where there is new evidence or new techniques which were not available at the time. .”
+This should include cases where applicants can show that there were reasons why they were unable to exercise an appeal right in time, including the inability to access legal advice and representation, as well as where there is new evidence or new techniques which were not available at the time.”

 The APPG report recommends the removal of any discretion not to refer

 On the issue of the Court of Appeal’s legal framework a number of consultees proposed that the CCRC should be given the power to quash a conviction.
 The report concludes that there should be no power to quash.
-The recommendations proposes a solution via the Law Commission asking it to consider statutory changes to: a. encourage the Court of Appeal to quash a conviction where it has a serious doubt about the verdict, even without fresh evidence or fresh legal argument; b. mandating and encouraging a cumulative review of issues; c. introducing the premature destruction of crucial evidence which could have undermined the safety of a conviction as a standalone ground of appeal; d. broadening the law on post-conviction disclosure to assist appellants in accessing evidence to make applications for leave to appeal.
+The recommendations propose a solution via the Law Commission asking it to consider statutory changes to: a. encourage the Court of Appeal to quash a conviction where it has a serious doubt about the verdict, even without fresh evidence or fresh legal argument; b. mandating and encouraging a cumulative review of issues; c. introducing the premature destruction of crucial evidence which could have undermined the safety of a conviction as a standalone ground of appeal; d. broadening the law on post-conviction disclosure to assist appellants in accessing evidence to make applications for leave to appeal.

-With regard to the issue of investigation the importance of face –to-face interviews with applicants is noted.
+With regard to the issue of investigation the importance of face-to-face interviews with applicants is noted.
 Recommendations on the issue of investigation are as follows:

 “• The CCRC’s budget should be increased so that